 Every dispensary owner knows that cannabis credit card processing options are extremely limited.
 This is primarily due to one overarching fact; major banks and credit unions are regulated by the federal government and cannabis remains illegal under federal law.
 This creates a high level of risk for any commercial bank and for now, most decline cannabis merchant accounts.
 Bank officials fear the dreaded SAR, which stands for Suspicious Activity Report.
 A SAR obligates financial institutions to report any “suspicious” criminal activity.
 This includes filing a SAR for cash transactions exceeding $10,000 on a daily basis or any other transaction that might signal criminal activity.
-This includes money laundering and large cash deposits raise red flashing warning signs which of course is a problem for cash-based businesses like cannabis dispensaries.
+This includes money laundering and large cash deposits raise red flashing warning signs which of course is a problem for cash-heavy cannabis businesses.
 It does not matter whether the business is in complete compliance with state and local cannabis regulations or the “Cole Memo” issued by the Department of Justice in 2013 during the Obama administration.
 The Cole Memo essentially precludes U.S. Attorneys from going after legal cannabis businesses (and individuals) that are in compliance with state laws and regulations.

 Banking on Tomorrow